Skip to main content

 Will you help me figure out how to pay for college?

 Yes.
-There is a lot of funding available for college, regardless of family income and student academic level, and affordability is part of my definition of a right-fit college.
-I guide students to choose colleges where generous funding is available, and advise parents on when, where, and how to secure that funding.
+There is a lot of funding available for college, regardless of family income and student academic level, and affordability is part of our definition of a right-fit college.
+We guide students to choose colleges where generous funding is available and advise parents on when, where, and how to secure that funding.

 Do the students you guide get into Ivy League and other highly selective colleges?

 Yes.
-I frequently support students applying to Harvard, Yale, Stanford, Brown, Dartmouth, Columbia, Cornell, U of Pennsylvania, UC Berkeley, and UCLA, to name just a few, and have had students accepted to all of them.
+We frequently support students applying to Harvard, Yale, Stanford, Brown, MIT, Princeton, Dartmouth, Columbia, Cornell, U of Pennsylvania, UC Berkeley, and UCLA, to name just a few, and have had students accepted to all of them.

 Do you work with students with learning disabilities, emotional challenges, and ADD/HD?

 Yes.
-I work with students with a range of mild learning, emotional and attentional issues, and enjoy them very much!
-I do not work with students with severe learning or emotional challenges who are not in mainstream educational settings.
+We work with students with a range of mild learning, emotional, and attentional issues, and enjoy them very much!
+We do not work with students with severe learning or emotional challenges who are not in mainstream educational settings.

 Do you work with students with unusual circumstances?